myrrlyn/oeuvre/why-didnt-orc-cross-road.md

   write about people talking about why Orcs don’t use roads.

-  It wound up becoming my most highly voted piece of all time within a day, which kind of annoys me because this is not even close to my best work, but it also failed to make the Compendium, which annoys me further because I’m a narcissist like that.
+  It wound up becoming my most highly voted piece of all time within a day, which kind of annoys me because (a) this is not even close to my best work and (b) this is blatant *Codex of Alera* theft, but it also failed to make the Compendium, which annoys me further because I’m a narcissist like that.
 ---

 It’s a joke in every tavern, taproom, bar, and brothel this side of the Niben.